Q: Soft/Hard Health and Stamina bars, Hunger. What are they for?

 Q: What is God's Favor?

-A: God’s Favor is a premium in-game currency with multiple ways to spend.
-Using this currency, players can purchase unique cosmetic items in an in-game premium store, pay for a goods upkeep in a Trading post and widen their personal claims.
+A: God’s Favor is a premium shop currency with multiple ways to spend.
+Using this currency, players can purchase unique cosmetic items in an in-game premium store.

 Q: What are Coins?

-A: When interacting with a Trading Post and selling a high valued item to The Crown a player will get a certain amount of coins - the primary currency of the Realm.
+A: When interacting with a Trading Post and selling items to The Crown a player will get a certain amount of coins - the primary currency of the Realm.

-There are currently 3 types of currency: bronze coins, silver coins and gold coins.
+There are currently 3 types of coins: bronze coins, silver coins and gold coins.

 Q: What is The Crown?

-A: It is the NPCs owned entity that holds control over the city in the center of the map and buys items from players.
+A: It is the NPCs owned entity that holds control over the four villages in the Protectorate zones and buys items from players.
 You can consider it as an euphemism for global economic system implemented in Life is Feudal: MMO.